 The United States has never had a king, but we sometimes think of US presidents and their families as American royalty.
-Let’s take a look at the presidential family trees to see what oddities lie in the genealogies some of the United States’ most beloved leaders.
+Let’s take a look at some presidential family trees to see what oddities lie in the genealogies of the United States’ most beloved leaders.

 Many genealogists mistakenly claim George Washington as one of their ancestors.
 But Washington’s family tree reveals this as just another genealogy myth.
 George and his wife, Martha Dandridge, had no children together.